Pushkar-Codes/Hit-Box-Game/README.md

-# Hit-Box
+# Hit-Box Game
-A game with made using the Event Bubbling in JavaScript.
+A game made using the Event Bubbling in JavaScript.